rustymagnet3000/burp_tips/README.md

  - In `Options` tab, select:
     - de-select _"make unmodified baseline request"_
     - `Grep – Match section`, and enter the string expected.

-## Command line macOS proxy

-on `macOS`, it is simpler to proxy command line apps - such as Rust, Swift, C - using an environment variable:

-`export https_proxy=127.0.0.1:8081`

-For Desktop apps like Safari or Slack, you have to change the macOS Network Proxy settings.

 ## JMeter